Jacinda Ardern to become New Zealand Prime Minister

 (CNN)New Zealand is to get its youngest-ever female Prime Minister after a minority party threw its support behind Labour leader Jacinda Ardern, who took over the left-wing party only three months ago.

-Winston Peters, the leader of the anti-immigration NZ First party, announced in a live TV broadcast that he would support Arden in a coalition government, after September's election returned a hung parliament.
+Winston Peters, the leader of the anti-immigration NZ First party, announced in a live TV broadcast that he would support Ardern in a coalition government, after September's election returned a hung parliament.

-Arden, 37, will become New Zealand's third female leader, speaking after the announcement said said it was an "absolute honor and a privilege ... to form a government for all New Zealanders."
+Ardern, 37, will become New Zealand's third female leader.
+Speaking after the announcement she said it was an "absolute honor and a privilege ... to form a government for all New Zealanders."

 Ardern said Labour had found "true allies in parliament" -- NZ First and the Greens -- with whom a coalition could be formed to deliver the party's vision for the country.